johnw230873/vscode-plugin-Terraform-Docs/README.md

 ## License

-This extension is licensed under general use.
+This extension is use at own risk.
 ```